 One credit at ACT equals one credit at UW-Eau Claire.
 Summer study abroad students at ACT will take 3-6 credits.
+If taking the nutrition course, you will take 4-7 credits).

 To see a tentative listing of courses offered at ACT, you can go here: